 Our team of professionals will first inform you of your rights, set up a plan for legal action, and handle the, oftentimes, complicated conditions of a civil claim.
-You can focus on healing when you have the Kentucky product liability attorneys of Minner Vines Moncus Injury Lawyers by your side.
+You can focus on healing when you have the Kentucky product liability attorneys of Minner Vines Injury Lawyers, PLLC by your side.

 Establish Liability Through Proof

 Proof is the top priority in a product’s liability claim.
 You must prove that a defective product caused you an injury and show in what ways it is defective.
 You are also required to testify that you were using the product for its true intention and demonstrate what injuries were sustained from this product.

 Remember that there is a statute of limitations, and the sooner you act, the better.
 File while eyewitnesses have a vivid memory and tangible evidence is fresh.